kwmkwm/dc_tts-phonetic-transfer-learning/README.md

 # synthesize.py

 The previous version of the code skipped the first line of the text file and the first word of each remaining line.
 I could see no reason for this behavior so I have changed it.
-Output filenames were previously indexed from 1, I have changes this to index from 0.
+Output filenames were previously indexed from 1, I have changed this to index from 0.

 The "--voice" option selects a diretory containing a trained model, similar to the "--data" option of the train_transfer.py script.